 Part-time employee entitlements

-Phillipa is employed on a part-time basis as a secretary, working 10 hours per week.
-She is classified as Level 4 under the Clerks Award.
+Christopher is employed on a part-time basis as a vehicle salesperson, working 10 hours per week over 2 days each week.

-Phillipa is entitled to the same hourly rate as her full-time colleague for her ordinary hours of work.
+Christopher is entitled to the same hourly rate as his full-time colleague for his ordinary hours of work.

-After working in her position for 6 months, Phillipa has accumulated 20 hours, or 2 weeks, of annual leave and 10 hours, or 1 week, of personal leave.
-After 12 months, Phillipa has 40 hours of annual leave and 20 hours of personal leave.
+After working in his position for 6 months, Christopher has accumulated 20 hours, or 2 weeks, of annual leave and 10 hours of personal leave.
+After 12 months, Christopher has 40 hours of annual leave and 20 hours of personal leave.

 Back to top